yhnavein/delegation-wizard/README.md

 =====================

-It's an application which helps prepare a document with Delegation Summary, which is quite useful if you are having many business trips over year and you are a employee registered in Poland.
+It's an application which helps prepare a document with Delegation Summary, which is quite useful if you are having many abroad business trips over year and you are a employee registered in Poland.

+Calculations made by this application are based on polish law, but please always double check amounts and proper law regulations, as law may change in future.

 Live version can be found here: [Delegations](http://delegations.puredev.eu)

+## Features

+* Automatically choosing proper daily diem amount basing on destination country
+* Calculating amount of whole diem basing on time spent abroad, meals provided by employer, etc
+* Determining exchange rate from NBP (Narodowy Bank Polski)

 ## Requirements